TheMaverickProgrammer/Compile-Time-Vector-Swizzling/README.md

 }
 ```

-This looks much nicer and might be a small price to pay.
+This looks much nicer and one macro might be a small price to pay.
+If you're against using macros, just pass a string:

-# Notes
-The `auto` return type for the literal string operator is a nice feature to have and enables us to return exact types, however is available as a GNU extension only.
-If on Clang, use `-Wgnu-string-literal-operator-template`

-Toggle MSVC and see that it does not support this language extension like clang does.
-We can only wait and hope that C++20's Non-Type Parameter support for strings can enable this across all platforms.
+`Vec4 myVec4 = myVec3.swizzle("xyyz");`